Neroro64/StockMaster/readme.md

     2. Momentum
     3. Derivative of price change

+#### Libraries:
+    Tensorflow
+    Scipy

 ### Strategist
 A program that takes outputs from the Predictor and determines the best (most-profitable) action policy.
 The idea is that there are a number of presets of parameters (risk acceptance, profit/loss ratios etc), and the program form policies based on the presets, and ran simulations of historical data (with predictions) to test each policy.

 With other words, given the predictions (% up, % down), the program returns a table of max profit and its probability, max loss and its probability and determine whether go bull or bear based on the presets.